DMARC

 - `p=quarantine` is a warning step.
 It asks inboxes to treat failing mail as suspicious.

 - `p=reject` is enforcement.
-Use it only after the real senders for the domain are known and aligned.
+Use it only after you know the real senders for your domain and those senders are aligned.

 ## Fix Common Issues